-As a father, I also believe in the strictest possible legislation to protect our families from sex offenders, on-line child predators, and DUI violators.
+As a father, I believe in the strictest possible legislation to protect our families from sex offenders, on-line child predators, and DUI violators.
 As a practicing physician, I find it imperative to rid our communities of drug abuse and the criminals who distribute these drugs on our streets.
-We need to strive for severe penalties for drug dealers, rehabilitation for those who seek help from addiction, and a stronger family unit that will help educate and protect our children from this growing vice.
+We need severe penalties for drug dealers, rehabilitation for those who need help, and education that protects our children from this horrible disease.

 I have also voted to create an improved business climate in order to attract employers and high paying jobs, which has resulted in an all-time high of over $14 billion invested in Kentucky in the past 18 months.
 If we want to create a growing economy, we must cut back on unnecessary regulations.